I Am a Bad Manager

 The employee you're neglecting is your own brain.

-Your brain is remarkable -- not just at generating ideas, but at filtering them.
+Your brain is remarkable.
+Not just at generating ideas, but at filtering them.
 Connecting them.
 Knowing which ones are actually worth building.

 But you've stopped giving it space to do that.

-Without the pause, every idea feels urgent.
+Every idea feels urgent.
 Every thought becomes a task.
 Every moment becomes potential output.

 "That's not creativity.
 That's anxiety dressed up as productivity."